Glove Shell Materials

 MOST GLOVES ARE NOT MADE WITH SINGLE MATERIAL!

 A combination of the primary yarn materials mentioned above or additional materials such as steel, fiberglass, and others are usually blended into the base yarn for comfort, dexterity, and higher mechanical protection.
-For instance, while HPPE, para-aramid, and meta-aramid offer some (low) degree of mechanical protection on their own, we at Superior Glove create our own proprietary blends (HPPE based TenActivTM, para-aramid based ParaActivTM, and meta-aramid based MetaActivTM) to achieve better comfort, dexterity, and enhanced mechanical protection against hazards like cut, puncture, abrasion, heat, and flame, among others.
+For instance, while HPPE, para-aramids, and meta-aramids offer some (low) degree of mechanical protection on their own, we at Superior Glove, have created our own proprietary blends (HPPE based TenActiv™, para-aramid based ParaActiv™, and meta-aramid based MetaActiv™) to achieve better comfort and dexterity, and enhanced mechanical protection against hazards like cut, puncture, abrasion, heat, and flame, among others.

-Other additives and treatments can also be integrated to enhance glove performance such as palm coating for better grip or liners for waterproofing or insulation, to name a few.
-However, these additional materials do not make up the majority of the glove and are added to complement the protection workers need for specific hazards.
+Other additives and treatments can also be integrated to enhance glove performance.
+These include palm coating for better grip and liners for waterproofing or insulation, to name a few.
+However, these additional materials do not make up the majority of the composition of the gloves and are added to complement the protection workers need for specific hazards.
 More details on this are covered in Glove Additives and Treatments.

 GLOVE GAUGE AND ITS IMPACT ON GLOVE PERFORMANCE